Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 The JIT compiler is enabled throughout, while it gets activated when a method is invoked.
 For a compiled method, the JVM directly calls the compiled code, instead of interpreting it.
 As JVM calls the compiled code that increases the performance and speed of the execution.

-<h2>What are Memory storages available with JVM?</h2>
-c:\Users\rushi\AppData\Local\Temp\JVM-Areas-768.png
-Class(Method) Area: stores class-level data of every class such as the runtime constant pool, field, and method data, and the code for methods.<br>
-Heap: Objects are created or objects are stored.
-It is used to allocate memory to objects during run time.<br>
-Stack: stores data and partial results which will be needed while returning value for method and performing dynamic linking<br>
-Program Counter Register: stores the address of the Java virtual machine instruction currently being executed.<br>
-Native Method Stack: stores all the native methods used in the application.<br>

 <h2>What is a classloader?</h2>
 Classloader is the part of JRE(Java Runtime Environment), during the execution of the bytecode or created .class file